connornishijima/connornishijima.github.io/index.md

 # Embedded C/C++ Engineer

 <blurb>
 I get quite sad whenever I run out of ways to optimize software.
 Luckily - I never do!
-Below are a few of the products that I've developed, manufactured and sold from home since 2016.<br>
+Below are a few of the products that I've designed, manufactured and sold from home since 2016.<br>
 </blurb>

 [Learn More](https://connor.nishiji.ma/products/emotiscope.html){: .btn .btn-green }